 However, the mockery of the MOF’s influencer campaign does not undermine public confidence.
-Neither does it damage brand equity nor association of the government.
+Neither does it damage brand equity nor the association of the government.

 For a monumental example of negative publicity that destroys all three, refer to the 1MDB scandal.

 At the same time, there are varying extents of negative publicity.
 The decision to work with influencers is in no way similar to a corruption scandal.